 The County Board of Supervisors approved the project Environmental Impact Report (EIR) on May 8, 2018.
 Final design is underway, and the project team is coordinating with all stakeholders through a Technical Advisory Committee (TAC) comprised of various agency staff, and a Community Advisory Committee (CAC) including interested and affected community members.
-Construction is expected to begin in Spring 2020 and is planned over a 2 year period.
+Construction is expected to begin in Spring 2020 and is planned over a 2 year period, generally commencing in the spring and ending in late summer to minimize traffic impacts.